 8. Home Appraisal Requirements

-Nearly all mortgage loans require a home appraisal to determine the current market value of the property.
-This applies to the VA loan program as well.
+A house appraisal is necessary for almost all mortgage loans to ascertain the property’s current market worth.
+This also applies to the VA loan program.

 Mortgage lenders use appraisals to ensure they are not lending more money for a house than it’s currently worth.

-When it comes to VA loans, the appraiser will review the property along with comparable home sales in the area.
-He or she will then issue a Notice of Value (NOV), which goes into the loan file.
+When it comes to VA loans, the appraiser reviews the property along with comparable home sales in the area.
+He or she then issues a Notice of Value (NOV), which goes into the loan file.

 As the buyer’s guide explains: